aolney/ct-modular-book/docs/12-com-mod-modifiers.md

 Rectification has multiple uses besides changing harmonics.
 One obvious use is making a bipolar control signal unipolar (e.g. to drive a VCA).
-Another interesting use is to use rectification to perform waveshape surgery and combine the top part of one waveshape with the bottom of another.
+Another interesting use is to use rectification to create composite waveshapes by combining the top part of one waveshape with the bottom of another.
 This is relatively simple to do by fully rectifying two waveshapes and inverting one to become the bottom portion of the wave.
 It's slightly trickier to align the top and bottom portions, but it's possible to do so using a module that allows specfication of phase offsets.
-Figure \@ref(fig:fraken-rect) shows an example of waveshape surgery using the top portion of a sine wave and the bottom portion of a square wave.
+Figure \@ref(fig:fraken-rect) shows an example of waveshape composition using the top portion of a sine wave and the bottom portion of a square wave.
 By blending parts of different waves, you can achieve an intermediate sound, e.g. a slightly more mellow square wave.

 (ref:fraken-rect) Upper sine wave and lower square wave portions cut using rectification and aligned with a phase offset (left).
 The final wave is high pass filtered to remove the voltage offset (right).